 1. Use Digital Invitations

 The first step to planning a party is sending out the invitation, so skip the (non-recyclable) paper and plastic this year and make an e-invite.
-Physical invitations usually get thrown in the trash and most aren’t recyclable anyway because they probably have some form of plastic or lamination on them (e.g. glitter).
-Instead, save your money and the waste and either make an e-invite online (here’s a great website for this) or just send a text!
+Physical invitations usually get thrown in the trash, and most aren’t recyclable anyway because they probably have some form of plastic or lamination on them (e.g. glitter).
+Instead, save your money and waste and either make an e-invite online or send a text!

 The same goes with water bottles- get rid of them!
 Instead, use a pitcher or carafe for water.
 Also, make sure to avoid purchasing and giving out plastic straws.
 If you want to have some in case, look into bamboo straws.